MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 5. Articles
 6. Preferences
 7. History
-8. Exports
-9. Selection
+8. Selection

 As we can see this list is very similiar to the list of our models.
 This similiarity will help us ensure that all the requirements of our web app will be considered from a database design perspective.
-Differently from the models, in entities, however, we don't find Exports.
-This is because we are assuming that the files that will be exported will be stored as a blob file.
-As these files cannot to be stored in a relation databese, exports is a model but will not be an entity of the relational database.
-We also do not find the entity selection which has been added specifically to address normalisation in the logical design stage.
+Neverthelss, differently from the models, in entities we don't find Exports.
+This is because we are assuming that the files that will be exported are stored as a blob file.
+As these files cannot to be stored in a relation databese, we keep exports as a model but it will not be an entity of the relational database.
+Another difference is that selection has been added as an entity only to address normalisation in the logical design stage.
-At this point, after having identified the attributes for each of the entities, we determine the relationships among entities and we describe them with the cardinality using the Crow's Foot Notation.
+At this point, after having identified the attributes for each of the entities, we determine the relationships among entities and we describe thier cardinality using the Crow's Foot Notation.

 #### Logical Design
-Subsequently, having defined the database conceptually, we can now work with the logical database design where we can start to validate the relations using normalisation.
+Having defined the database conceptually, we can now work with the logical database design where we can start to validate the relations using normalisation.
 Thorugh normalisation we can ensure that when structuring data into a table we avoid update anomalies and reduce data redundancy.
 Thus, for each entity and its attributes (representing a table) we first identify the primary keys and the correspoding foreign keys in the other tables.
 Primary keys are defined with the attribute ID and they are integer.
 This ensures that each primary key represents a column guranteed to be unique for each record.
 For primary/foreign keys, it was also important to add the following specify in the contrains that they cannot be null and that when a redcord is added or deleted a unique.
 Finally, it was necessary to ensure that for all the one-to-many relationships, the primary key in one tables becomes the foreign key in the other table.
 This makes it very clar to understand what are the "common" columns that link tables together.
 As a result, we could now eliminate redundant data because through this process we could split larger tables into small ones.
-For instance, instead of repeating the access date attribute both for articles and preferences, we can now retrive that looking at the history entity.
-This allowed us to avoid transitively dependant attributs, grouping attributes in a more efficient and meaningful way.
+For instance, instead of repeating the access date attribute both for articles and preferences, we can now retrive that attribute looking at the history entity.
+This allowed us to avoid transitive functional dependency, grouping attributes in a more efficient and meaningful way.

 Moreover, an additional key entity, Selection, has been added.
 Introducing this entity was very important for the process of normalisation, because initially the preference entity had a many-to-many relationship with the entities metric, year and countries.
 This is happening because we are assuming that the user can select as preferences multiple years, countries and metrics.
-Indeed, flexibility in tailoring the visualization is one of the key requirements identified in the user stories, therefore it was importnant to design the database accordinly.
+Indeed, flexibility in tailoring the visualization is one of the key requirements identified in the user stories, therefore it was important to design the database accordinly.
 To achieve this, we had to break-down this many-to-many relationship, introducing an additional table that would capture the selection of multiple attributes uniquely.
-A composite primary key has been considered for this particular scenario, nevertheless we believed it was worth adding the Seelction entity to improve clarity and intuitiveness the overall database design.
+A composite primary key has been considered for this particular scenario, nevertheless we believed it was worth adding the Seelction entity to improve clarity and intuitiveness of the overall database design.

 After describing the different contraints of each attribute we can describe our relational database design with the Entity Relationship Diagram below.
-Starting from the left we can see that to each account we have associated preferences and articles (linked with the User ID).
-These associations are decribed with the one-to-many relationships becuase one user can have zero or multiple preferences or articles but saved articles and preferences have must have at least and at most one account.
+Starting from the left we can see that to each accounts we have associated preferences and articles (linked with the User ID).
+These associations are decribed with the one-to-many relationships becuase one user can have zero or multiple preferences or articles but saved articles and preferences must have at least and at most one account.
 Articles and preferences have unique IDs, a title/name and are associated to History with the Record ID.
 History would allow to retrive the Access Date, Url and the record type which describes whether the saved obejct is an article or a preference.
 The relationships between History and Article/Preference is a one-to-many because Articles and preferences, if saved, must have at least one record.
 Assuming that an article/preference can be saved multiple times, a preference or article can have multiple records.
 One saved record, however, must have at least one article/preference to be associated to and cannot be associate to multiple articles/preferences.
 Moving on into preferences specifically, we see that they are associated to selection with the selection ID and a one-to-many relationship.
 While one preference needs to have at least one selection, one preference can be made up of multiple selections as assumed previously.
 Nevertheless a selection needs to have at least one preference and can be associated at most to one preference only.
-Metric, Country and Year (with the respective IDs) is then linked to Selection (with the respective IDs) via a one-to-many relationships.
+Metric, Country and Year (with the respective IDs) are then linked to Selection (with the respective IDs) via a one-to-many relationships.
 Focusing on Country as an example, one selection needs at least one country but can include one country at the time.
 One country needs to be part of at least of a selection but can have be associated to multiple selections.

 <p align="center">